 Wukong's staff grows outward and he spins it around, dealing damage and knocking up enemies.
 Wukong gains movement speed over the duration of the spell.

-But I think your Decoy will assure more survivability than any armor runes in the world could give.
+But I think your Warrior Trickster will assure more survivability than any armor runes in the world could give.

 Also attack speed is a big advantage.
 It makes farming a lot easier.
 Attack damage can be very usefull too, because dealing a lot of damage in early game (especially against squishy champions) will get you fed and thats just good.